Curious about Karen Salmansohn and how this NotSalmon site came to be? Wondering why it’s called NotSalmon?

 (Below is a video I made about Aristotle’s philosophies on finding your “soul mate”!)

-My books are sold not only in all major book stores (online and on location) but in gift stores, museum shops, spa shops, airport shops, art supply shops, stationary shops – and then some.
+major book stores like Barnes & Noble, Rizzoli etc (online and on location), Target, infinite gift stores, museum shops, spa shops, airport shops, art supply shops, stationary shops – and then some.

 Salmansohn reminds us that in life, control is just an illusion and that we are in charge of our own destiny.
 This funny, profound and heartfelt collection demonstrates that when faced with adversity, we have the power to overcome through gratitude, humor and courage.